harveytriana/SomethingReactive/README_EN.md

 ## Notes

-> The Blazor WebAssembly app was written in a minimal template.
-That is, without examples, and without the traditional layout.
-Such a template can be automated with tools like those offered by Sakamoto: https://github.com/jsakamoto/BlazorMinimumTemplates (something Microsoft should standardize).
-Essentially, it involves removing certain files and unused CSS.
+> The Blazor WebAssembly app was written in a minimal Template.
+Template: Blazor WebAssembly App Empty, without ASP.NET Core Hosted.

 > I'm not an expert in Angular, but I find that for someone with experience in Blazor WebAssembly, learning Angular is accessible, as they share several similar concepts and structures.